Georgetown hires Providence’s Cooley as basketball coach

-WASHINGTON – Ed Cooley is the new men’s basketball coach at Georgetown, hired away from Big East rival Providence in the hopes of rebuilding a once-proud program that dropped to new lows under former star player Patrick Ewing.
+WASHINGTON – Ed Cooley is the new head coach at Georgetown, hired away from Big East rival Providence in the hopes of rebuilding a once-proud program that dropped to new lows under former star player Patrick Ewing.

 Georgetown announced the move on Monday, after Providence issued a news release saying that Cooley had resigned.